Medical Terminology Daily - Est. 2012

 Sources:

-1. “On the Development of the Great Anterior Veins Man and Mammalia; including an Account of certain remnants of Fœtal Structure found Adult, a Comparative View of these Great Veins the different and an Analysis of their occasional peculiarities in the Human Subject” 1850 Phil Trans R Soc 140:133 – 170
+1. “On the Development of the Great Anterior Veins Man and Mammalia; including an Account of certain remnants of Fœtal Structure found Adult, a Comparative View of these Great Veins the different and an Analysis of their occasional peculiarities in the Human Subject” Marshall, J. 1850 Phil Trans R Soc 140:133 – 170

 2. “The ligament of Marshall: a structural analysis in human hearts with implications for atrial arrhythmias” Kim, D, Lai, A, Hwang, C. et al. JACC.
 2000 Oct, 36 (4) 1324–1327.